 Partially available judges may be more likely to meet their annual expectation than fully available judges for several reasons.
 First, these judges may spend more time than anticipated adjudicating cases.
 For example, three of the six HOCALJs we interviewed said they spent more time adjudicating cases than planned.
 These judges may also take additional cases from ALJs in their office who need help or need to take leave unexpectedly, according to some HOCALJs we interviewed.
-Another reason a higher percentage of HOCALJs meet their annual

-37SSA also adjusts the percentage of availability for judges who are newly hired and for union officers.
-The percentage of availability for newly hired judges increases each month from 0 percent in their first full month to 95 percent of their time in their eighth full month.
-Union officers are available for hearings from 10 percent to 40 percent of the time depending on their role.
-We did not analyze the productivity of these judges because they are relatively small in number and fluctuate quite a bit each year. productivity expectation may be their level of experience, as ALJs who are selected to become HOCALJs typically have been top judges throughout their careers, according to SSA.
+Another reason a higher percentage of HOCALJs meet their annual productivity expectation may be their level of experience, as ALJs who are selected to become HOCALJs typically have been top judges throughout their careers, according to SSA.
 Finally, judges in the National Hearing Centers may be more likely to meet their annual productivity expectation because they have a different support staff model than fully available ALJs.
-Judges in the National Hearing Centers are assigned two attorney advisors who under their direct supervision help prepare their cases for review and write their decisions, while non-National Hearing Center ALJs are provided centralized support staff.38
+Judges in the National Hearing Centers are assigned two attorney advisors who under their direct supervision help prepare their cases for review and write their decisions, while non-National Hearing Center ALJs are provided centralized support staff.